Onyx-Protocol/Onyx/docs/1.3/txvm.md

 ## Types

-There are three types of items on the VM stacks, with the following identifiers.
+There are three types of items on the VM stacks, with the following numeric identifiers.

-0. Int64
+Int64 (33)
-1. String
+String String (34)
-2. Tuple
+Tuple (35)

-"Boolean" is not a separate type, but rather the two Int64 values `0` (for false) and `1` (for true).
-Operations that expect booleans fail if the value on top of the stack is not `0` or `1`.
+"Boolean" is not a separate type.
+Operations that produce booleans produce the two int64 values `0` (for false) and `1` (for true).
+Operations that consume booleans treat `0` as false, and all other values (including all strings and tuples) as `true`.

 ### Int64